luispedro/jug/docs/tutorial.rst

     * Stop & re-start.
 Currently, jug processes will exit if they can't make any progress for a while.
 In the future, I'd like them to be unblockable by other jug processes.
     * No result tasks.
 Task-like objects that don't save intermediate results.
     * Have tasks be passed inside *sets* and *dictionaries*.
 Maybe even *numpy* arrays!
 This will make jug even more like a real parallel programming language.
+    * If the original arguments are files on disk, then jug should check their modification date and invalidate subsequent results.